UU-Human-Evolution/1MB335/Lab7.md

 ## Details

-For this Session, we are going to use the files that we created in the previous one.
-Make sure you followed the instructions properly and that you have all the files located.
+For this Session, we are going to use the files that we created in the previous lab.
+Make sure you followed the instructions properly and that you have all the files you require at hand.

 **It's also a good idea to use the script you created in session 6 to change to one of the shorter names in your fastafile!**

 ### Step 1a:

-The first step is to do a Multiple Alignment.
+The first step is to do a **Multiple Alignment**.
 As we have two different files (of quite different sizes), we recommend that you work in two terminal windows.

 We are going to run MAFFT the same way we did in Lab5, but this time we need to produce an **ordered FASTA alingment** (be careful not to mix it with your other fasta files).

 We'll do this for both **the whole mitochondria** and the **16S datasets**.

 ### Step 2:

-Once we have the alignment, we can proceed to inferring **which of all the possible trees is the most likely**.
+Once we have the alignment, we can proceed to inferring **which tree, of all the possible trees, is the most likely one**.
 There are several methods to do this:

 + [Parsimony](https://www.mun.ca/biology/scarr/2900_Parsimony_Analysis.htm): "**the simplest explanation that can explain the data is to be preferred**", so the hypothesis with the smallest number of changes is the most likely.